Catalyst Grant

 Tab 2: Administrative Information

-Indicate the total amount of funds that your team is requesting within that tier
+Amount: Indicate the total amount of funds that your team is requesting within that tier (this can be changed if invited to full proposal; for the LOI phase you can simply indicate the full amount).

 • Humanities/Social Sciences